-Cheryl Ho is a Melbourne based Actor, Performer and Theatre Maker.
+is a Melbourne-Based Singaporean Actor, Performer and Maker.

-She is interested in how spaces can be facilitated for people to feel a sense of belonging and safety.
+Her artistic practice centres around how spaces can be facilitated for people to feel a sense of belonging and inclusiveness.

-Their new work, “ROOM”, commissioned by the University of Melbourne explores the experience of being a Singaporean living in Melbourne and tackles the desire to be in two countries at once.
+Her recent work, “ROOM”, commissioned by the University of Melbourne explores her experience of being a Singaporean living in Melbourne and tackles the desire to be in two countries at once.

-Cheryl has worked alongside Leisa Shelton on SCRIBE at Dance Massive and “Threads that Bind”.
-The latter had a focus on community and cultural practice, collaborating on a weaving project with the residents of the Carlton community and facilitating a “toy-library” play space for the kids.
+Cheryl has worked alongside Leisa Shelton on SCRIBE at Dance Massive and “Threads that Bind”, with a focus on community and cultural practice.

-She recently played the Collette, in an independent murder mystery series called Secrets (dir.
-Jake Low) and will appear as Lola in an independent short film, Mirage (dir.
+She played Collette, in an independent murder mystery series called Secrets (dir.
+Jake Low) and Lola in an independent short film, Mirage (dir.
 Maki Morita)

 I believe that Theatre and Art speaks to people in a way that is visceral, provocative, touching and powerful.

 I do it because I enjoy it.
 I’m Inspired by images, by the things happening around the world, by cloudiness and the need for clarity.

 To engage with the community.